knutEggeHolhjem/CruiseShip/README.md

 ## Run

-To start the solution, execute the following command from the root of your solution:
+Add an .env file with a location for where to print sensor data, like this: SENSOR_DATA_LOCATION=<location>
+Example: SENSOR_DATA_LOCATION=./data

+Then run

 ```bash
 docker-compose up --build
 ```

-This version is clearer and follows a more standard format for startup instructions.
-It highlights the necessary steps and clarifies that the `data` directory is mounted to the root project directory.

 ## 🧩 Design SensorPOC

-**SensorPOC** is responsible for generating and persisting synthetic sensor data at a consistent interval of **1 Hz**.
+**SensorPOC** is responsible for generating and persisting synthetic sensor data at a consistent interval.

 To maintain a clean separation of concerns and enable scalability, the component is split into two background services:

 ---

 - **`DataGeneratorWorker`**
-  Generates synthetic sensor data every second using an infinite loop combined with a `PeriodicTimer`.
+  Generates sensor data every second using an infinite loop combined with a `PeriodicTimer`.
   Each data point is pushed into a **FIFO channel** for downstream processing.

 - **`FileWriterWorker`**